XpressAI/SparkCyclone/docs/PluginLifecycle.md

-# Spark Cyclone Plugin Program Flow
+# Spark Cyclone Plugin Lifecycle

 The general flow is as such: